How Often Should You Clean Your Air Ducts?

-Most certified duct cleaners and other experts agree on some general recommendations for how often to have ducts cleaned.
-You should schedule a duct cleaning appointment:
+Most certified air duct cleaners and other experts agree on some general recommendations for how often to have air ducts cleaned.
+You should schedule an air duct cleaning appointment:

 The best way to determine how often to schedule an appointment for cleaning air ducts involves looking at the needs of your family and the activities that are going on in your life.
 Further, many folks opt for duct cleaning simply because it makes sense that dust on the surfaces of your home also reaches into the deep crevices of the ducts.

 While the jury's still out on a definitive position about duct cleaning, the critical factor to keep in mind is the importance of hiring a reputable professional.
-Opt to work with a duct cleaner who holds membership with the National Air Duct Cleaners Association (NADCA), the only organization that exists to serve the duct cleaning industry and protect consumers from fraudulent contractors.
+Opt to work with a duct cleaner who holds membership with NADCA, the only organization that exists to serve the duct cleaning industry and protect consumers from fraudulent contractors.